Texting and Driving in Portland Oregon

 In Portland, Oregon, the fine for texting and driving depends on the situation.
 A first offense without causing a crash is a Class B violation with a maximum fine of $1,000.
 A second offense or a first offense causing a crash is a Class A violation with a maximum fine of $2,000.
 If a person commits a third offense within ten years, it becomes a Class B misdemeanor with a maximum fine of $2,500 and potential jail time of 6 months.
 [3]

-However, please note that this amount is subject to change, and it's always advisable to check with the local authorities or the Portland Police Bureau for the most accurate and up-to-date information regarding fines and penalties related to texting and driving in the city.
+This amount is subject to change, and it's always advisable to check with the local authorities or the Portland Police Bureau for the most accurate and up-to-date information regarding fines and penalties related to texting and driving in the city.

 [3] Oregon Department of Transportation : Distracted Driving : Safety : State of Oregon. (n.d.).
 Oregon Department of Transportation : Distracted Driving : Safety : State of Oregon. https://www.oregon.gov/ODOT/Safety/Pages/Distracted.aspx